AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 While a wheel is connected you can touch up or down in the wheel display area to nudge the value up or down.
 Pressing the \<@\> button for the wheel opens a softkey menu where you can input a numerical value or \[Release\] the speed and multiplier to default values.

-> Using Key Profiles (see section 16.3 on page 315) you can set one of the buttons of the master to act as the "Connect" button.
+> Using [Key Profiles](../system-settings/key-profiles.md) you can set one of the buttons of the master to act as the "Connect" button.

 Group Masters
 -------------